One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Experimental and Calculation Details

+A single crystal sample of mass $7.021$\,mg was used to measure magnetic susceptibility using a Quantum Design superconducting quantum interference device magnetometer.
 These measurements were carried out in both zero-field and field-cooled modes with a magnetic field of $0.5$\,T applied along the three main crystallographic directions.
-The temperature range for the measurements was $2–300$\,K. This magnetometer was also used to measure magnetization in a single crystal of mass $27.97$\,mg with magnetic fields up to 5\,T applied along the $a$-axis at 4.2\,K. This measurement was performed in order to calibrate the magnetic moment measured in the pulsed high magnetic fields using an induction method at the International MegaGauss Science Laboratory.
+The temperature range for the measurements was $2–300$\,K. This magnetometer was also used to measure magnetization in a single crystal of mass $27.97$\,mg with magnetic fields up to 5\,T applied along the $a$ axis at 4.2\,K. This measurement was performed in order to calibrate the magnetic moment measured in the pulsed high magnetic fields using an induction method at the International MegaGauss Science Laboratory.
 This measurement was also performed at 4.2\,K on the same sample and fields up to 66.3\,T were achieved.
-Additionally, a home-made high sensitivity magnetometer was used to measure the magnetic susceptibility in the temperature range $0.085$\,K and $2.5$\,K with a magnetic field of $0.5$\,T applied along the $c$-axis \cite{shimizu}.
+Additionally, a home-made high sensitivity magnetometer was used to measure the magnetic susceptibility in the temperature range $0.085$ and $2.5$\,K with a magnetic field of $0.5$\,T applied along the $c$ axis \cite{shimizu}.

 Inelastic neutron scattering (INS) experiments were performed on a polycrystalline sample of mass 2.614\,g in an annular shape Al-foil holder, at 3\,K using the direct geometry neutron ToF instrument NEAT at HZB \cite{neat}.
-Measurements were performed with neutrons of incident wavelengths of 2, 3 and 5$\rm{\AA}$ (incident energies $20.45$\,meV, $9.09$\,meV and $3.27$\,meV respectively).
+Measurements were performed with neutrons of incident wavelengths of 2, 3 and 5\,$\rm{\AA}$ (incident energies $20.45$, $9.09$ and $3.27$\,meV respectively).

-Density-functional (DFT) band-structure calculations were performed in the FPLO code \cite{fplo} using the generalized gradient approximation (GGA) for the exchange correlation potential \cite{pbe96}.
+Density-functional (DFT) band-structure calculations were performed in the \texttt{FPLO} code \cite{fplo} using the generalized gradient approximation (GGA) for the exchange correlation potential \cite{pbe96}.
 A dense \textbf{k}-mesh with up to 343 points in the symmetry-irreducible part of the Brillouin zone was used.